sanixstudio/infomovia/README.md

 ## Demo

-# Tech used
+# Tech / Tools used
- - ## HTML
+ - HTML
-    - Basic markup and element structure.
-Links to external resources and meta setup
- - ## CSS
+ - CSS
+ - Grid Layout and Flex-box
+ - JavaScript
+ - Fetch
+ - Async Approach for calls
+ - API (TMDB)
-  -
+ - Error Handling
- - ## JS
+ - Exception Handling

 # App Features
 ```
-Search by keywords
+🔎 Search by keywords:
+   1. Users can find movies or TV-shows information by typing keywords
+   2. Keyword can be submitted by either Pressing Enter or Clicking on Magnifying glass icon
 ```
 ![Category](./assets/images/github_resources/search.png)

 - - -
 ```
-Search by Genre
+🔎 Search by Genre
+   1. Users can find movies or TV-shows information by genre
+   2. Genre Link are available in the Header main navigation's drop-down menu
 ```
 ![Category](./assets/images/github_resources/genre.png)

 - - -

 ```
-Search by Categories
+🔎 Search by Categories
+   1. User can also find their favorite movies and tv-shows information by category list
+   2. Category list are provided on the main landing page or can be navigated-to using
+      the header' main Navigation links
 ```
 ![Category](./assets/images/github_resources/category.png)